cloudfoundry-community/nginx-release/README.md

 * `ssl_chained_cert`: *Optional*, defaults to ''.
 This contains the contents of the SSL certificate in PEM-encoded format.
-This file will most likely contain several chained certificates (unless by some miracle your certificate was issued by a root certificate).
-The certificate for the server should appear at the top of the file, followed by intermediate certificate that issued the server's certificate next.
+This file will most likely contain several chained certificates.
+  The certificate for the server should appear at the top, followed by the intermediate certificate.
   This property is required if deploying an HTTPS webserver.
   The certificate is deployed to the path `/var/vcap/jobs/nginx/etc/ssl_chained.crt.pem` and requires the following line in the `nginx_conf` *server* definition: